heyvaleria/heyvaleria.github.io/_posts/2021-12-03-new-method-naming.md

 date: 2021-12-03
 categories: coding
 ---
-# When I want to write a new method

 One way to try to give a better name to a method.

 If I go to the file where I intend to use the method that does not exist yet,